 Prerequisite(s): first-year enrolment in the B.Mus., B.A.
 Music or B.A.
 Hons.
 Music program.
+Lectures three hours a week.

 A History of Western Classical Music: Medieval to the Present

 Western classical music from the medieval period to the present.
 Major historical periods (Medieval, Renaissance, Baroque, Classical, Romantic, Modern, Postmodern) are examined through representative music ranging from Gregorian chant to contemporary experimental trends.
 Lectures three hours a week.